Septic emboli are infected blood clots. They break free and travel through the bloodstream, where they get lodged and block a blood vessel.

 - The blockage includes an infectious agent.

 Septic emboli typically originate in a heart valve.
 An infected heart valve can yield a small blood clot that can travel almost anywhere in the body.
 If it travels to the brain and blocks a blood vessel, it’s called a stroke.
-If the clot is infected (septic emboli), it’s classified as a septic stroke.
+If the clot is from infected (septic) emboli, it’s

-Along with heart valve infection, common causes of septic emboli include:
+Along with a heart valve infection, common causes of septic emboli include:

 Additional symptoms could include:

 - sharp chest or back pain